Last updated: March 11, 2021

 Tortoises – Salads should be lightly dusted with calcium, as well as a multivitamin 1x/week for juveniles and 1-2x/month for adults.
 Dust all high-protein foods with calcium powder containing low levels of D3.
 Providing a calcium block is also helpful for keeping their beak filed and meeting any additional calcium needs.

-All reptile supplement manufacturers create their supplements under the assumption that they will be used together.
+All reptile calcium and vitamin supplement manufacturers create their products under the assumption that they will be used together.
 For example, Repashy’s calcium and multivitamin are designed to go together, Arcadia’s calcium and multivitamin are designed to go together, etc. For best results, buy your reptile calcium and multivitamin from the same brand.

 Miner-ALL is made from human-grade calcium as well as 50 vital trace minerals to ensuring optimum health and bone strength.
 This product is ground into a superfine powder which sticks well to any feeder, and comes in two formulas: Indoor (with added D3), and Outdoor (no D3).

 Sticky Tongue Farms also offers a vitamin supplement called Vit-All.
 This supplement is not intended to be dusted on feeders, but rather used as a nutritious gutload instead.
 This is arguably the most natural way to provide a multivitamin to your reptile.